 While intervention efforts have been tried, few have targeted the NSLP as the control group.
-Yet various school-based intervention programs have been studied and have commonly not shown to have an effect on weight change (Sgambato et al., 2019; Klesges, Obarzanek et al., 2010; Ezendam, Brug, Oenema, 2012; Cunah, Souza, Pereira, Sichieri 2013), Intervention methods that have, in some ways, targeted the NSLP such as the Mobley et al. study have noted in their research that there needs to be a focus on a multi-pronged approach to obesity prevention and intervention rather than a single intervention.
-Lastly, the Borgart et al. study found that brief interventions that can impart skills for behavior change that have long-term consequences (Bogart et al, 2016).
+Yet, various school-based intervention programs have been studied and have commonly not shown to have an effect on weight change (Sgambato et al., 2019; Klesges, Obarzanek et al., 2010; Ezendam, Brug, Oenema, 2012; Cunah, Souza, Pereira, Sichieri 2013), intervention methods have been seen to increase fruit and vegetable consumption (Black, et al., 2017).
+Successful intervention methods have included using role models and rewards, yet these studies have not targeted the NSLP as the method of intervention (Black, et al, 2017).
+Intervention methods that have, in some ways, targeted the NSLP such as the Mobley et al. study have noted in their research that there needs to be a focus on a multi-pronged approach to obesity prevention and intervention rather than a single intervention.
+Lastly, the Borgart et al. 2016 study found that brief interventions can impart skills for behavior change that have long-term consequences (Bogart et al, 2016).